 Immediately after the operation you will be continuously monitored in a so-called recovery room.
-You can have a drink and, if you tolerate this well, eat something after you have fully awakened.
-Before you leave the practice, control appointments are arranged and the behavioural measures are discussed with you in detail.
-You will be given a comprehensive written report and a telephone number where you can reach the surgeon 24 hours a day in an emergency.
+You will be able to drink something and, if you tolerate it well, also eat something after you have fully awakened.
+Before you leave the practice, control appointments will be made and the behavioral measures will be discussed with you in detail.
+You will be given a comprehensive written report and a telephone number where you can reach the surgeon 24 hours a day in case of an emergency.

-What do you have to consider after the operation?
+What do you need to keep in mind after the procedure?

 - You may drive as soon as you have regained your unrestricted view.
 On the day of the operation, driving should be strictly avoided simply because of the accompanying medication.

-- Regular checks on your well-being and the results of the operation will follow.
+- This is followed by regular checks of your well-being and the results of the operation.

 - Much rest and cooling of the eye will help to keep the swelling at a minimum during the first three days.
 Use light cooling pads or cooling glasses.

-- An upper body elevation of about 30 degrees (also when sleeping) for five days is beneficial for the swelling and wound healing.
+- An elevation of the upper body of about 30 degrees (also during sleep) over five days is beneficial for the reduction of swelling and wound healing.

 - The swelling may prevent you from closing your eyes completely on the first day.
 Use eye drops or gel for a week to prevent the conjunctiva from drying out.